 3. A World Vision event specialist explained how to host their event and confirmed the supplies order.

 4. On the day of the event, volunteers set up long tables with all the supplies needed to assemble the Promise Packs.
 Participants, in the fashion of an assembly line, placed one of each item into the kit.
 At the end of the line, they wrote a care letter of encouragement for the person who would receive it.

 5. The kits were shipped to World Vision’s 40,000-square foot warehouse outside Pittsburgh.

-6. A cadre of volunteers carefully added other supplies to the kits, such as clothing and pharmaceuticals donated by generous corporate partners.
+6. Volunteers added other supplies to the kits, such as clothing and pharmaceuticals donated by generous corporate partners.

 7. The shipment, including the backpack from Orange County, was loaded onto a boat in Baltimore to make the long journey to the port at Dar Es Salaam, Tanzania.

-8. The backpacks and other supplies were trucked from the port in Tanzania more than 1,200 miles southwest to Lusaka, Zambia’s capital city, where, project manager Fred Mazumba received the kits at the World Vision warehouse in Lusaka.
+8. The backpacks and other supplies were trucked from the port in Tanzania more than 1,200 miles southwest to Lusaka, Zambia’s capital city.
+There, project manager Fred Mazumba received the kits at the World Vision warehouse in Lusaka.

-9. Fred and his staff loaded the backpacks onto trucks and drove them 175 miles south to World Vision’s office in Choma.
+9. Fred and his staff loaded the Promise Packs onto trucks and drove them 175 miles south to World Vision’s office in Choma.

-10. World Vision staff loaded up the kits and crowded into vehicles or rode motorcycles to navigate the rough roads leading to the birthday party in Moyo.
+10. World Vision staff loaded the kits into vehicles and navigated the rough roads leading to the birthday party in Moyo.

 11. Along with his friends, Kenser opened his backpack and marveled at the supplies and the special greeting from Orange County.
 And with this, the world became a little smaller — and a lot more joyful.